 Fitbit and Apple are two of the biggest names to consider if you've been thinking about buying a new smartwatch or fitness tracker – but which is the right one for you?
 We're here to guide you through the key differences between the two brands, and equip you with the facts you need to make an informed choice.

-But for a first time buyer, it could be a smartwatch-minefield of where to start can be daunting, and upgrading can also throw up myriad possibilities that make it tough to choose which is the right watch for you.
+Knowing where to start can be daunting, and upgrading can also throw up myriad possibilities that make it tough to choose which is the right watch for you.
 With that, here’s some help in choosing the right smartwatch for you.
-From the current Apple Watch models to the latest Fitbits, we have you covered.
+From the current Apple Watch models to the best Fitbits, we have you covered.

-It’s been five years since the first Apple Watch was released (alongside the $10,000 18-karat gold Apple Watch Edition), and since then it’s seen a course correction from a focus of apps for the device, to focusing primarily on your health.
+It’s been six years since the first Apple Watch was released, and since then it’s seen a course correction from a focus of apps for the device, to focusing primarily on your health.

 Currently there are three models available directly from Apple:

 Your Apple Watch's battery life mainly depends on how often you will use the fitness features throughout the day, but as soon as you put it in at 8am and then come back to watch Netflix at 7pm, you will usually be left with 40% charge remaining.

 There are a ton of features that you can cater to your needs, including a raft of activity-tracking options, plus on-board GPS so you can leave your phone at home and still record your runs, swims and rides.